nataliamoran/covid-monitor/README.md

 To learn more about testing the app with the frontend (desktop only) please watch the [frontend video presentation](https://youtu.be/82D2FRRec7g) (sound on!).
 The frontend is communicating with the backend and database via the API.

+Please note that the csvs you upload must be one of the four types specified in the assignment handout or a bad request error will be returned.
+Note that if some row has non integer values for the deaths/confirmed cases/active cases etc then instead of returning an error our program will simply skip that single input.

 To manually test the API directly please use Postman - please see instructions below.

 ## Guidelines for Manual Testing with Postman